 Mice and rats can have no place in care homes whatsoever.
 Riddled with a wide range of disease-causing organisms, including bacteria and viruses, if there are rodents in your care home, you have a serious health hazard to contend with.

-Rats and mice act as reservoirs of disease via their parasites, such as fleas, ticks, lice, and mites.
-Due to the fact they are mobile, inquisitive mammals, these rodents will explore your building looking for food and shelter, carrying their parasites with them, and contaminating everything they come into contact with.
+Rats and mice act as reservoirs of disease via their parasites, such as fleas, ticks, lice and mites.
+Due to the fact they are mobile and inquisitive mammals, these rodents will explore your building looking for food and shelter, carrying their parasites with them, and contaminating everything they come into contact with.